BruceEckel/BruceEckel-hugo/content/post/rust-retreat.md

 of time."
 Only with the sigh of relief that comes from liberating yourself from goals is your brain allowed to float to the most interesting places.

-My friend Jeremy Cerise, who comes to most of these retreats, had said that he had become re-interested in the Rust language again and wanted to explore it.
+My friend Jeremy Cerise, who comes to most of these retreats, said that he had become re-interested in the Rust language and wanted to explore it.
 We had touched on Rust a couple of years before, but that retreat was invested with urgency and goals and Rust ended up feeling too complicated and cumbersome.
 I was skeptical, but I've found that if Jeremy is interested in something, there's probably something there, so Rust was worth a second look.

 We had both gotten Covid at the [Winter Tech Forum](https://www.wintertechforum.com/) in March, so it seemed like we could